 - Runs away or threatens to run away

-Emotional testing is often needed to clarify a diagnosis, provide a jump start for treatment planning, determine why he/she is not progressing treatment, or to better understand why he/she is behaving a certain way.
+Emotional testing is often needed to clarify a diagnosis, provide a jump start for treatment planning, determine why your child is not progressing in treatment, or to better understand why he/she is behaving a certain way.

-A diagnosis will be made after careful review and integration of test data, observations, information gathered from multiple sources including the child or adolescent, family members, school personnel, and other mental health providers working with the child.
+A diagnosis will be made after careful review and integration of test data, observations, information gathered from multiple sources including your child or adolescent, family members, school personnel, and other mental health providers working with your child.

-- Clinical interviews with parents and the child
+- Clinical interviews (with you and your child/adolescent)

-- Consultation with professionals, including teachers and other professionals working with your child
+- Consultation with professionals, including teachers and other professionals working with your child/adolescent

 - Objective testing measures, including behavior rating scales, self-report personality measures and measures of family functioning